SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

   IMessage ToMessage(object payload, IMessageHeaders headers);
 ```

-It is important to understand the contract of these methods and their usage, specifically in the context of Streams.
+It is important to understand the contract of these methods and their usage, specifically in the context of Stream.

 The `FromMessage` methods convert an incoming `IMessage` to an expected type.
 The payload of the `IMessage` could be any type, and it is up to the actual implementation of the `IMessageConverter` to support multiple types.